Meet the Leeds carer awarded an OBE and invited to the King's Coronation

 Rowenna was awarded an OBE for her work during the Covid-19 pandemic – a time which had its separate difficulties but more positive moments thanks to “no outside influences”.
 She added: “Excitement and happiness actually, I felt, was much more apparent with everyone, because sometimes clients may go out and they may have a altercation with another service user and that can affect how they come home.
 You see, none of that was taking place.
 It was just us, and the rules.
 It was a very good time.”

-Pondering on it a little longer, the 55-year-old said she finds herself being a little emotional.
+Pondering on it a little longer, the 55-year-old said she finds herself feeling a little emotional.
 She added: “I suppose it's a bit overwhelming, and I mean I'm gonna be in such a magnificent place on such a day and it's historical.
 The fact that my name will be on a list somewhere that will go down in history.
 Can you imagine that happening?
-It's just mind boggling.
+It's just mind-boggling.
 The whole thing is just out there.
 It's just beyond belief.”

+Visit the Leeds Shared Lives and St Anne’s Shared Lives websites to find out more about becoming a carer or accessing support.